mesosphere/dcos-docs-site/pages/1.12/cli/index.md

   *   cluster 26f72c2f-8d03-47d7-b95f-972b1fd3dea2  AVAILABLE    1.12  <cluster-url>
 ```

-The star next to the cluster name indicates that the CLI is currently attached to it.
+*Note*: The * indicates that the CLI is currently attached to the cluster name.
 If you run the setup command again with another cluster, you will see a new item in the list.